Michigan Underinsured Motorist Coverage: What You Need To Know

-How much underinsured motorist coverage do I need?
+How much Michigan underinsured motorist coverage do I need?

-The recommended underinsured motorist coverage insurance that drivers need to purchase is with limits of at least $500,000 per person and $1,000,000 per accident.
+The recommended Michigan underinsured motorist coverage that drivers need to purchase is with limits of at least $500,000 per person and $1,000,000 per accident.
 Fortunately, this coverage is very inexpensive.

 Yes.
 For all of the reasons I’ve discussed above.
 If your insurance agent is not offering you this important contractual coverage, you should be finding a new insurance agent.

 Yes, Michigan underinsured motorist coverage is worth it because it is so vital to protecting you and your family if you’re seriously injured in a car accident caused by an underinsured driver.
 It is also very inexpensive.